wodby/docs/docs/stacks/wordpress/index.md

 ### wp-config.php

+The `wodby.wp-config.php` file contains configuration settings for integration with Wodby services such as Database connection, Cache storage and Reverse Caching Proxy settings.
+You can override settings specified in `wodby.wp-config.php` in your `wp-config.php` file after the include.

-Wodby automatically adds include of `wodby.wp-config.php` to `wp-config.php` file in WP root.
-If the file does not exist Wodby will create it automatically.
+Wodby automatically adds include of `wodby.wp-config.php` to `wp-config.php` file in WP root with every deployment if there's no occurrences of `wodby.wp-config.php` in your config file, otherwise we assume you've already added the include manually.
+If `wp-config.php` file does not exist Wodby will create it automatically.

 Do not edit `wodby.wp-config.php`, all changes to this file will be reset.

-The `wodby.wp-config.php` file contains configuration settings for integration with Wodby services such as Database, Cache storage and Reverse Caching Proxy.
-You can override settings specified in `wodby.wp-config.php` in your `wp-config.php` file after the include.
+Use environment variable `$WP_TABLE_PREFIX` to override your table prefix (`$table_prefix`).

 ### Files